 Clifton Gardens is Sydney’s go-to muck dive—think seahorses, octopus, frogfish, and critters galore under the jetty.
 Shallow, sheltered, and unreal at night.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Clifton Gardens.
+Daily high/low temperatures, conditions and rain probability.

 Clifton Gardens is Sydney's definitive muck dive — a shallow, silty harbour bay in Mosman where the unremarkable-looking bottom conceals one of the most productive macro environments in the city.
 The jetty pylons, baths netting, sandy patches, and silt substrate beneath them hold an extraordinary concentration of cryptic species.
 Seahorses are the headline attraction and are found here with a consistency that few other Sydney sites can match.
 Frogfish appear regularly and are among the species that make Clifton Gardens a destination for serious macro photographers.
 Octopus are abundant throughout the site.
 Eastern Blue Gropers, wobbegongs, and rays round out the larger species, while the sandy margins and silt patches yield nudibranchs, pipefish, and small crustaceans for divers patient enough to search carefully.